antybubbs/kaya/README.md

 # Support me

-If you like what you see, buy me a coffee.
+If you like what you see, [buy me a coffee](https://buymeacoffee.com/antybubbs).
 It helps with my hosting and licensing/subscription fees.

 Please dont feel obligated, I am just happy if you enjoy Kaya as much as i enjoy creating it!

+Thank you for all your support :-)

 [<img width="75" height="75" alt="bmc_qr" src="https://github.com/user-attachments/assets/51ffe46d-5c43-49a2-aa28-8e45476804bf" />](https://buymeacoffee.com/antybubbs)